 Saddle stitching is the most common and cost-effective method for binding booklets.
-Though a saddle stitched booklet is an economical choice, it can easily possess a "WOW" factor through attractive design, vibrant color and good paper choices.
-Adding coatings on the cover can also add a special touch.
+Though a saddle stitched booklet is an economical choice, it can easily possess a "WOW" factor through attractive design, vibrant color, and good paper choices.
+Adding coatings to the cover can also add a special touch.
 Saddle stitching is an excellent choice for binding magazines, catalogs, brochures, price lists, programs, wall calendars, newsletters, direct mailers, and more.

 The number of pages suited for saddle stitching varies depending on the type and thickness of the paper used for the interior pages.
 For example, 60# gloss text is thin enough that you can comfortably saddle stitch up to 96 pages plus cover.
 Heavier and thicker paper will probably reduce the maximum number of pages ideally suited to saddle stitching.
-This is best discussed with your printer during planning stages.
+This is best discussed with your printer during the planning stages.

 Self-Cover vs. Plus-Cover

 Saddle stitched booklets can be “self-cover” which means all pages are printed on the same weight and type of paper.
 “Plus-cover” indicates the cover will be on a different stock, typically heavier than the body pages of the booklet.
 Examples: If you have a booklet with 36 total pages and you don’t want the cover to be heavier, you tell your printer it is “36 pages self-cover.”
-If on the other hand you want the cover pages to be heavier than the body or on a different stock, tell the printer the document is “32 pages plus-cover.”
+If you want the cover pages to be heavier than the body or on a different stock, tell the printer the document is “32 pages plus-cover.”

 The following will be discussing Printer’s signatures.
 If you’re not familiar with them, please check out our blog, What Are Printer’s Signatures?